AlexanderShaw/AlexanderShaw.github.io/_posts/2023-04-05-overtures.md

 And will seek your song yet, by chance, recall
 Mere bits of your effusive, true refrains,
 Which played will perk my ear and I'll quiesce;
-Might it be you?
+Might it be you?...
 No. I hear sound in thrall.